Treatment algorithm

 1st line –

-closure of better-seeing eye
+temporary closure of better-seeing eye

 Refractory amblyopia in a noncompliant patient can be treated by closing the eyelid over the better-seeing eye temporarily, using surgical or medical techniques.
-These include the use of sutures, injection of botulinum toxin to the levator muscle, and application of cyanoacrylate glue to the eyelid margin.[67][68]
-However, caregivers might be hesitant to use these techniques for the management of amblyopia in view of the need for anesthesia, as well as the cosmetic and psychological effects on the child.
-Other less invasive ways to improve compliance include the use of interventional materials, such as cartoons or information booklets.
-Randomized controlled trials have shown the benefit of using interventional materials to improve treatment compliance in poorly adherent subjects and in children of non-native parents who speak their host country language poorly.[55][56]
-It is suggested that attempts should be made first with intervention material.
+These include the use of sutures, injection of botulinum toxin to the levator muscle, and application of cyanoacrylate glue to the eyelid margin.[83][84]
+Parents or caregivers might be hesitant to consent to these treatments given the need for anesthesia, as well as the cosmetic and psychological effects on the child.

 back arrow